Positivity certificates for linear recurrences: Abstract

 \section{Abstract}

-We show that for solutions of linear recurrences with polynomial coefficients of Poincaré type and with a unique simple dominant eigenvalue, positivity reduces to deciding the genericity of initial conditions in a precisely defined way.
-We give an algorithm that produces a certificate of positivity that is a data-structure for a proof by induction.
+We consider linear recurrences with polynomial coefficients of Poincaré type and with a unique simple dominant eigenvalue.
+We give an algorithm that proves or disproves positivity of solutions provided the initial conditions satisfy a precisely defined genericity condition.
+For positive sequences, the algorithm produces a certificate of positivity that is a data-structure for a proof by induction.
 This induction works by showing that an explicitly computed cone is contracted by the iteration of the recurrence.